ipaponov/CanIHazCapacityTest/README.md

  * to start capacity test, create test configuration files on set of servers (via func shell, puppet, chef)
  * remove test configuration files, to stop capacity testing (or create a stop file, to temp. test freeze).

-Software should react immediately when you'll create new configuration file.
-As well stop file.
+Software will react relatively fast when you'll create new configuration file.
+At most you'll have to wait for 1 minute.
-One thing to keep in mind, when adding new conf. file, you might have a bit more traffic then expected during the first minute.
-That's because we're already in the middle (or even at the end) of the minute, but we still have to execute X ammount of tests.
-Sotware will try to catch up.
-Starting from the next minute, everything should be as expected.
-To avoid this you can:
+Same goes for configuration changes, if file exists.
- * create stop file (all scripts will die)
+As for the stop file - it will stop capacity testing immediately.
- * create configuration file
- * remove stop file
- * wait new cronjobs to start

 Configuration file
 -----------